SwiftJava/android_toolchain/README.md

 It can be downloaded [here](http://johnholdsworth.com/android_toolchain.tgz).

-This link contains a README which will direct you to the current version hosted on Goole Drive.
 It's intended to be used in hybrid Java/Swift applications, an example of which is [swift-android-samples](https://github.com/SwiftJava/swift-android-samples) or [swift-android-kotlin](https://github.com/SwiftJava/swift-android-kotlin) .

 After you have downloaded the toolchain, all that should be required is to run the script `swift-install/setup.sh` to install the gradle plugin.

 Clone the example project [swift-android-samples](https://github.com/SwiftJava/swift-android-samples) and `cd swifthello; ./gradlew installDebug` with an Android Lolipop (api-21 or more recent) device to get started.
 This uses the Swift package manager to build the a shared library and copies in those for swift itself.

-The default build will require the following Android SDK resources:

-	sdkmanager "platforms;android-25" "build-tools;25.0.3" "platform-tools"

 There are a couple of Android specific APIs in this release which need to be used to setup thread cleanup, the TMPDIR environment variable and a Certificate Authority "pem" file in order to be able to use SSL/https:.
-These are setup in the example project [here](https://github.com/SwiftJava/swift-android-samples/blob/master/swifthello/src/main/java/net/zhuoweizhang/swifthello/SwiftHello.java#L35) and [here](https://github.com/SwiftJava/swift-android-samples/blob/master/swifthello/src/main/swift/Sources/main.swift#L20).
+These are setup in the example project [here](https://github.com/SwiftJava/swift-android-samples/blob/master/swifthello/src/main/java/net/zhuoweizhang/swifthello/SwiftHello.java#L44) and [here](https://github.com/SwiftJava/swift-android-samples/blob/master/swifthello/src/main/swift/Sources/main.swift#L20).

 A hybrid app is a conventional Android Java app that loads a `swifthello.so` dynamic library on initialisation.
 The developer specifies a pair of Java interfaces to communicate to and from Swift and a code generator [genswift.sh](https://github.com/SwiftJava/SwiftJava/blob/master/genswift.sh) generates Swift sources to realise the JNI calls to implement these protocols.
 The interface for messaging from Java to Swift must have a name that ends in "Listener" and the interface in the opposite direction is normally the "Responder".